gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

 | body | [GetNRecordsCsvReq](#GetNRecordsCsvReq) | yes | Request body |

-Get n sample records from csv
+Audience is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
+Use this API to get n sample records from csv

 *Returned Response:*